12.1 Integrated Scenario Reading Method

 Applied Scenario Guidance

-For a scenario about a wounded suspect after a use-of-force event, do not read only the force issue.
-Also read medical aid duties, scene safety, evidence preservation, witness separation, supervisor notification, and reporting.
-A strong answer may be to secure the scene, request EMS, render aid within training when safe, preserve evidence, and document accurately.
+For a wounded suspect after a use-of-force event, do not read only the force question.
+Also weigh the medical-aid duty, scene safety, evidence preservation, witness separation, supervisor notification, and the report.
+A strong answer secures the scene, requests EMS (emergency medical services), renders aid within training once safe, preserves evidence, and documents accurately.

-For a mental health call with a weapon, do not read only crisis intervention.
-Also read threat level, distance, cover, bystanders, legal detention standards, possible medical causes, and referral resources.
-If the stem gives no imminent substantial risk or crime, the answer should not invent one.
+For a mental-health call with a weapon present, do not read only crisis intervention.
+Weigh threat level, distance, cover, bystanders, the legal detention standard under Health and Safety Code Chapter 573, possible medical causes (hypoglycemia, head injury), and referral resources.
+If the stem gives no imminent substantial risk and no crime, the answer must not manufacture one.

 Exam Trap